 The proposed ground raising will not increase flood risk to others as it is not possible to increase flood risk by simple displacement of tidal flood water, given the effectively infinite volume of the sea.

-Ground raising should use soil and rubble rather than clay or other impermeable materials to aid surface water drainage.
-Table 5-2 shows how the site will be flood free in the 0.5% and 0.1% AEP (2121) events following ground raising.
+Table 5-3 shows how the site will be flood free in the 0.5% and 0.1% AEP (2121) events following ground raising.